SeanTangney/my_full_template/README.md

 - I have tested the website on Google Chrome, Internet Explorer, Firefox, Safari and Edge.
 - I have tested to make sure the websites navigation is working correctly.
-- The website was tested on Iphone 8, X and 11 pro, Ipad, Macbook Air and Desktop by me.
+- The website was tested on Iphone 8, X and 11 pro, Ipad, Macbook Air and Desktop PC and laptops by me.
 - I used the developer tools on the browser to emulate different devices.
 - I sent the site link to friends and asked them to test it out and play the game so they could let me know any issues they encountered, how the game felt to play and if navigation and ease of use was all okay.
 This allowed me to get first hand experience on devices which were not available to me.